viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-system-security.md

 ## Config Refresh

-With traditional Group Policy, policies were refreshed on a PC when a user signed in and every 90 minutes by default.
-Administrators could adjust that timing to be shorter to ensure that the PC's policies were compliant with the management settings set by IT.
+With traditional Group Policy, policy settings are refreshed on a PC when a user signs in and every 90 minutes by default.
+Administrators can adjust that timing to be shorter to ensure that the policy settings are compliant with the management settings set by IT.

-By contrast, with an MDM solution like Microsoft Intune<sup>[\[9\]](conclusion.md#footnote9)</sup>, policies are refreshed when a user signs in and then at eight-hour intervals by default.
-But as more available group policies were implemented through MDM, one remaining gap was the longer period between the reapplication of a changed policy.
+By contrast, with a device management solution like Microsoft Intune<sup>[\[9\]](conclusion.md#footnote9)</sup>, policies are refreshed when a user signs in and then at eight-hours interval by default.
+But policy settings are migrated from GPO to a device management solution, one remaining gap is the longer period between the reapplication of a changed policy.

 Config Refresh allows settings in the Policy configuration service provider (CSP) that drift due to misconfiguration, registry edits, or malicious software on a PC to be reset to the value the administrator intended every 90 minutes by default.
-It is configurable to refresh every 30 minutes if desired.
-The Policy CSP covers hundreds of settings that were traditionally set with Group Policy and are now set through MDM.
+It's configurable to refresh every 30 minutes if desired.
+The Policy CSP covers hundreds of settings that were traditionally set with Group Policy and are now set through Mobile Device Management (MDM) protocols.

-Config Refresh can also be *paused* for a configurable period of time, after which it will be reenabled.
-This is to support scenarios where a helpdesk technician might need to reconfigure a PC for troubleshooting purposes.
+Config Refresh can also be paused for a configurable period of time, after which it will be reenabled.
+This is to support scenarios where a helpdesk technician might need to reconfigure a device for troubleshooting purposes.
 It can also be resumed at any time by an administrator.

+:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

 - [Config Refresh](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/intro-to-config-refresh-a-refreshingly-new-mdm-feature/ba-p/4176921#:~:text=With%20Config%20Refresh,%20you%20can%20now)

 ## Kiosk mode (Assigned Access and Shell Launcher)